typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 > Failed to run sql query: more than one row returned by a subquery used as an expression

-The strategy mentioned above is incompatible for bulk updates, but is essential for real-time syncing.
-Real-time syncs utilizing PostgreSQL triggers can potentially block transactions for users.
+*PG_NET* functions are incompatible for multi-row updates, but they are essential for real-time syncing.
+Real-time syncs utilize PostgreSQL triggers, which can block transactions for users.
 However, PG_NET functions are asynchronous, ensuring transactions are not delayed.

-On the other hand, the *HTTP* extension supports NDJSON and operates synchronously, making it suitable for bulk updates.
-It can wait for a response within a transaction and revert any commits if an error occurs.
+On the other hand, the *HTTP* extension supports NDJSON, making it suitable for bulk updates.
+It is also synchronous, so it will wait for a *succeeded* or *failed* response and respond accordingly.
 This plugin is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, preventing any negative impact on user experience.

 To perform bulk updates, rows must be converted into NDJSON.
 This can be accomplished using a PL/pgSQL function within PostgreSQL.